PluginCafe/cinema4d_py_sdk_extended/plugins/readme.md

     Exporter, exporting all IES Meta information from the current document to a txt files.
     Iterates all objects present in the cache of each objects in the scene to retrieve IES light.

-## SceneLoaderData
-A data class for creating custom scene file format importer.

-### py-ies_meta_loader

-	Importer, creating IES light from a file exported with the ies_meta_exporter.

 ## BitmapLoaderData
 A data class for creating bitmap loader plugins (custom bitmap file format importer).